seddy21/Halo3C-Collector/README.md

 1. Visit: https://grafana.com/grafana/download to download and install the latest Grafana.
 2. Once Grafana is installed, open a web-browser to your Grafana server.
 3. After logging in, hover on the Configuration button (Gear icon, bottom left nav. bar) and click the “Data sources” button.
-4. Add an InfluxDB datasource.
+4. Add an InfluxDB datasource:

-a.
-Name: Something that makes sense.
+    - Name: Something that makes sense.
 I used “InfluxDB (VapeDetectors)”
-b.
-Query Language: Should default to InfluxQL
+    - Query Language: Should default to InfluxQL
-c.
-URL: If it’s on localhost, you still must type out the URL, it won’t fill it in.
+    - URL: If it’s on localhost, you still must type out the URL, it won’t fill it in.
-d.
-Scroll to the bottom.
+    - Scroll to the bottom.
-e.
-Database: Use the database name you created in Influx.
+    - Database: Use the database name you created in Influx.
-f.
-Everything else can stay default.
+    - Everything else can stay default.
-g.
-Click the Save & test button
+    - Click the Save & test button

-5. Hove over the Dashboards icon (four little squares) and select “Import”
+6. Hove over the Dashboards icon (four little squares) and select “Import”
-6. Click the “Upload JSON” file and select the “HALO3C-Dashboard.json” file included with this document.
+7. Click the “Upload JSON” file and select the “HALO3C-Dashboard.json” file included with this document.
-a.
-Name: Leave as default or change … up to you.
+    - Name: Leave as default or change … up to you.
-b.
-Data Source: Select the InfluxDB datasource you previously created.
+    - Data Source: Select the InfluxDB datasource you previously created.
-c.
-Click Import
+    - Click Import
-7. To run Grafana as a service, you can use the “Non-Sucking Service Manager” found here: https://nssm.cc/download
+    - To run Grafana as a service, you can use the “Non-Sucking Service Manager” found here: https://nssm.cc/download

 **Powershell Listener Setup**